The Cyclone Reinsurance Pool (cyclone pool) commenced operations on 1 July 2022, and insurers can now enter into a Reinsurance Agreement with ARPC.

 Coverage of claims

-For an initial period of three years from 1 July 2022, the pool will cover all of the cost of eligible cyclone and related flood damage claims above the policyholder excess to support insurer transition and maximise the potential premium reductions through the pool.
+For an initial period of three years from 1 July 2022, the cyclone pool will cover all of the cost of eligible cyclone and cyclone-related flood damage claims above the policyholder excess to support insurer transition and maximise the potential premium reductions through the cyclone pool.

-The reinsurance pool will be supported by an annually reinstated $10 billion Commonwealth guarantee.
-Any shortfall in reserves built up over time will be paid for through the Commonwealth guarantee.
-If the $10 billion guarantee is likely to be exceeded by a single cyclone event or series of cyclone events within a single year, the Government will increase the guarantee if needed to support the pool to meet all its obligations.
+If the $10 billion guarantee is likely to be exceeded by a single cyclone event or series of cyclone events within a single year, the Government will increase the guarantee to enable the cyclone pool to meet all its obligations.

-The pool will be funded by charging reinsurance premiums to insurers that are consistent with the expected claims and operating expenses for the pool.
-Premium amounts for the cyclone reinsurance pool will be determined and set by ARPC and reviewed by the reviewing actuary.
+The cyclone pool will be funded by charging reinsurance premiums to insurers that are consistent with the expected claims and operating expenses for the cyclone pool.
+Premium amounts for the cyclone pool will be determined and set by ARPC and reviewed by the ARPC reviewing actuary.